 But you know what the good news is?
-Menopause dangers are so big, so intense and overwhelming that the woman can no longer postpone paying attention to them.
+Menopause symptoms are so big, so intense and overwhelming that the woman can no longer postpone paying attention to them.
 She cannot shift her attention to something else.
-She has to take into account of what is happening to her.
+She has to take into account what is happening to her.

 Most will take account, for real, and they will be scared.
 They notice and fall into depression.
 But there is an alternative.
 To learn what is happening to us and to connect with our bodies, with our own physical, psychical and especially spiritual resources.

 Even though for many women menopause is a physiological and psychological catastrophe, we can de-condition ourselves, we can escape the tyranny of hormonal fluctuations.